Symptoms of Gluten Intolerance and Gluten Allergies

 3. Depression

-However, celiac disease usually only induces temporary depression.
-If you only feel depressed shortly after eating gluten products, celiac disease may be the culprit.
+However, celiac usually only induces temporary depression.
+If you only feel depressed shortly after eating gluten products, celiac may be the culprit.

 4. Osteoporosis